What is acne

-There are many medical researches explaining the formation of acne, but failed to use the same evidence to explain other types of acnes, or simply put, there's been no real evidence for eliminating acne for everyone.
-Unlike other diseases (yes, acne is a disease) where a specific virus or bacteria is often found, acne can be thought of as a chain reaction, where one condition stimulates others, such as hormonal imbalance--inflamed glands --- bacteria clusters --- clogged pores --- cysts ---more clogged pores ---more bacteria---more cysts ----- and then repeats.
+There are many medical researches explaining the formation of acne, but failed to use the same evidence to explain other types of acnes, or simply put, there's been no real evidence for treatments to eliminate acne for everyone.
+Unlike other diseases (yes, acne is a disease) where a specific virus or bacteria is often found, acne is a chain reaction, where one condition stimulates others, such as hormonal imbalance--inflamed glands --- bacteria clusters --- clogged pores --- cysts ---more clogged pores ---more bacteria---more cysts ----- and then it cycles.

-If there's no known cause, then how do we eliminate the cause ?
-The answer is we don't need to know the cause to treat the disease, same way we don't have any medication to kill the cold virus, but paracetamols are effective in inhibiting certain proteins in our amino acids in order to make our body react in a different way to reduce the symptoms until the virus is eliminated naturally.
+Topical products have been around for many years, mostly chemicals to eat away the top layer of the skin to stimulate re-growth, however, they can often cause more damage than good.
+Researches have found essential peptides that are effective in inhibiting certain proteins in the skin's amino acids in order to make the skin react in a different way to reduce the acne symptoms until they are eliminated naturally.
 With the extensive researches on Acne vulgaris for the past decades, what we now know is that Acne vulgaris is a very common chronic inflammatory disorder, yet its pathogenesis is not clearly understood.
 As part of the famous Mustard Gas-Exposed Patients: Sardasht-Iran Cohort Study (SICS), this study was conducted to evaluate the association between the incidence of acne vulgaris in SM-exposed subjects (20 years after the exposure) and serum levels of proinflammatory cytokines (IL-1α, IL-1β, IL-1Ra, IL-6, IL-8, IL-12 and RANTES) in an attempt to better understand the pathogenesis of long-term skin disorders of these individuals.